andrew/ultimate-awesome/README.md

 - [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [my-awesome-electronic-suppliers](https://github.com/pdt590/my-awesome-electronic-suppliers) - A collection of manufacturers and suppliers in Vietnam.
 - [awesome](https://github.com/pengjinning/awesome) - Awesome projects.
+- [awesome-php](https://github.com/Phauthentic/awesome-php) - Our selection of libraries we like because of simplicity SRP and no or few dependencies.
 - [awesome-readme](https://github.com/prakashdakua/awesome-readme) - A curated list of awesome READMEs.
 - [awesome-contact-tracing](https://github.com/puria/awesome-contact-tracing) - Curated list of projects inherents to contact tracing.
 - [awesome-generative-ai](https://github.com/rajiv-chandra/awesome-generative-ai) - A curated list of all the Awesome Generative AI Resources I encountered.